joseTamezPena/Finite-Particles/README.md

 # Corpuscular Action Model for Particle–Particle Interaction

-I develop a mechanistic action model describing the interaction between a receiver particle and corpuscles emitted by an independent emitting particle.
+This section describes the mechanistic action model describing the interaction between a receiver particle and corpuscles emitted by an independent emitting particle.
 The model is grounded in a corpuscular paradigm, wherein the universe is permeated by discrete corpuscles propagated at the speed of light.
 Particles emit and absorb these corpuscles at characteristic rates, mediating momentum transfer analogous to a radiative exchange process.

 ## Model Foundations